yquemener/MLMPL/README.md

 Judgement calls
 ===============
-I read a lot of discussions and advice, both about the legality and practicability of solutions, before writing this license.
+Before writing this license, I read a lot of discussions and advice, both about the legality and practicability of solutions.
 I had to make two decisions to write this license.
-I suppose different decisions on those could lead to a different license:
+I suppose different decisions on those could lead to different licenses:

 1. **You don't need to publish the full training dataset**.